Walter Ray Williams Jr.: PBA Tour

 In the 2007–08 season, at age 48, Williams established the second-highest average in PBA history for a single season — 228.34.
-Only Norm Duke's 2006–07 mark of 228.47 was higher at the time, though that has since been broken by Jason Belmonte's 228.81 in the 2012–13 season.
+Only Norm Duke's 2006–07 mark of 228.47 was higher at the time, though that has since been broken by Jason Belmonte's 228.81 in the 2012–13 season (which was surpassed by Belmonte himself in 2017 with a 229.49 average).
 Through the 2019 PBA50 season, he has bowled 110 career 300 games in PBA competition, second only to the 114 perfect games tallied by Parker Bohn III.

 Upon winning the 2009 Motor City Open championship, Williams extended his record of winning at least one PBA Tour title per season to 17 consecutive seasons, two years more than Earl Anthony's 1970–84 run.
-Williams' streak ended when he failed to win a title in the 2010-11 season.
+Williams' streak ended when he failed to win a title in the 2010–11 season.

 FIQ WTBA World Championships

-In August 2008 Williams joined Team USA to participate in that year's FIQ World Men's Championships in Thailand.
-For the first time professionals were allowed to compete in this truly international event with over 330 participants from 56 countries.
+In August 2008, Williams joined Team USA to participate in that year's FIQ World Men's Championships in Thailand.
+For the first time, professionals were allowed to compete in this international event with over 330 participants from 56 countries.
 Williams was the most successful bowler in the championships, winning four medals: Gold in Masters, Gold in Singles, Gold in Team and a Bronze medal in Trios.

 PBA Tour retirement

 On March 17, 2021, Williams announced his retirement from the national PBA Tour after being eliminated from the Round of 8 in the final event of World Series of Bowling XII.
-He stated he will continue to bowl in PBA50 Tour and PBA Regional Tour events.
+He stated he would continue to bowl in PBA50 Tour and PBA Regional Tour events.